BDALab/multilingual_speech_analysis/readme.md

 ## Research article

 The findings of this study are published in [update this ArXiv link](https://arxiv.org).
-Please, in case you build upon this work, cite the article above.
+In case you build upon this work, please, cite our work.

 ```bibtex
 @article{kovac2022,